MeteoSwiss/metsymb/README.md

 sudo updmap-sys --enable Map metsymb.map sudo updmap-sys
 ```
-:warning: `sudo` is required for under OS X, but not necessairly elsewhere ?
+:warning: `sudo` is required under OS X, but not necessarily elsewhere ?

 :wave: *(side note)* The bash file `manual_install.sh` can be used to automate these different steps with the command `sh manual_install.sh`.
 Before you run it blindly, **mind the TeX-tree paths in there, that will most certainly need to be adjusted to your needs !**